MacHeathz/RunAnalysis/CodeBook.md

 ##Description of the variables in the tiny_run_analysis.txt file
 The final output of the script is a dataset containing 180 observations of 68 variables.
 The 180 rows is easily deducted, since there were 6 activities and 30 test subjects in total.
 Since we grouped on Activity and Subject, we arrive at 6x30 = 180 groups for which the mean was calculated on all variables.

+Dplyr provides a summary of the tidy dataset:
 ```
 > dataset
 Source: local data frame [180 x 68]